 PTCLs are a heterogeneous and typically aggressive group of NHLs.
-The Surveillance, Epidemiology and End Results Program or SEER Program, of the National Institutes of Health, or NIH, estimated that there were 81,560 new cases of NHL in the United States and 20,720 deaths from the disease in 2021.
+The Surveillance, Epidemiology and End Results Program or SEER Program, of the National Institutes of Health, or NIH, estimated that there were 80,470 new cases of NHL in the United States and 20,250 deaths from the disease in 2022.
 PTCLs comprise approximately 4% of all NHLs in the United States and Europe, with an incidence that increased from 0.1 cases per 100,000 in 1992 to 0.4 cases per 100,000 in 2006, potentially reflecting improved diagnostic methods.
-The five-year relative survival of patients with PTCL is 50%.
+The five-year overall survival of patients with PTCL is 30-50%%.

 PTCL is a heterogeneous malignancy with many subtypes and while the outcomes in these subtypes vary, many patients with PTCL do poorly.
 For example, in patients with PTCL in whom no subtype is defined, which is often referred to as PTCL not otherwise specified or PTCL-NOS, the five-year overall survival is approximately 20% to 32%.
 Further, patients with angioimmunoblastic, natural killer/T-cell lymphoma, adult T-cell leukemia/lymphoma, hepatosplenic, enteropathy type or ALK-peripheral T-cell lymphoma all have a median five-year overall survival of less than 50%.
-Although initial overall response rates for chemotherapy are approximately 40% to 75%, most patients either relapse or fail to achieve remission.
+Although initial overall response rates for chemotherapy are approximately 40% to 75%, most patients ultimately relapse.
 Median progression free survival, or PFS, following chemotherapy is 12 to 14 months, with a median five-year survival rate of approximately 20% to 30%.
-There is a significant unmet need for relapsed or refractory disease as there is no accepted standard of care for this population.
 Lenalidomide has been tested clinically in PTCL in a Phase 2 clinical trial and shown to have an overall response rate of 22% to 26%.
-However, Cereblon modulators, which are also known as iMiDs such as lenalidomide, are not widely used nor approved for treating PTCL.
-Based on our preclinical data, we believe CFT7455 has the potential to create a meaningful benefit for these patients and become an established standard of care for these patients.
+However, Cereblon modulators such as lenalidomide are not widely used nor approved for treating PTCL.
+Based on our preclinical data, we believe CFT7455 has the potential to create a meaningful benefit for these patients and become an established standard of care for these patients, if approved.